homeski/gulpfile-nodejs-binary/README.md

-Gulp file for Node.js projects that will create a tar.gz binary file ready for Openshift deployment.
+Gulp file for Node.js projects that will create a tar.gz binary file ready for OpenShift deployment.

 ###output: